-The Surgical Foundations curriculum is currently undergoing updates and modifications for the upcoming 2021-2022 Academic Year.
-Previous updates took place in April 2020.
+The Surgical Foundations curriculum is currently undergoing updates and modifications for the upcoming 2022-2023 Academic Year.

 Guided by the Royal College of Physicians and Surgeons of Canada, CanMEDs standards, and feedback from faculty and residents (both current and former), updates are being made to lecture topics and technical skills objectives / topics.
 Thank you to all program directors, program coordinators, Anatomy and CSBL staff, and residents for providing feedback and suggestions.
-Additional feedback will be summated and used for additional improvements following the completion of the the annual Resident Survey taking place in June 2021.
+Additional feedback is summated and used for additional improvements following both the PGY-1 Mid-Year survey in December and the annual Resident Survey which takes place in June.

 The scope of Surgical Foundations is broad and includes three separate themes:

 Surgical Foundations has a comprehensive technical skills curriculum.
-Using the incredible resources at MUMC's Anatomy Lab and CSBL, Surgical Foundations residents are able to hone their skills and ask questions from experienced faculty from the Department of Surgery.
-For a list of 2020-2021 technical skills sessions click here.
+Using the incredible resources at MUMC's Anatomy Lab and Centre for Simulation-Based Learning (CSBL), Surgical Foundations residents are able to hone their skills and ask questions from experienced faculty from the Department of Surgery.

 Surgical Foundations provides formal training of the CanMEDS Roles.